brettz9/atyourcommand/README.md

 1. As per AppLauncher feature request, inform users of substitutions for URL, text, etc.
 1. As per AppLauncher feature request, default to a specific, configurable executable path
 1. As per AppLauncher feature request, allow shortcuts on the toolbar
+1. Add demo of data page being opened into WebAppFind and sent to web app which feeds data to a plug-in and receives data back for a PUT save back to the remote file (important for showing capability of native apps integrated with browser gaining same workflow access to the opening and, optionally, editing, of a document, including online editing).

 # Inspiration